AresValley/Artemis/README.md

   - [License](#license)
   - [Thanks](#thanks)

-## Installation
+## Run the software

-The power of the new Artemis is the native multi-environment capability.
-To achieve this point, the entire code has been written in python.
-The procedure of Artemis 3 deployment is very similar among the different main operative systems (Windows, Linux or MacOS) but, in principle, any OS capable of running python scripts has all the necessary features to run Artemis smoothly.
+Artemis 3 is entirely written in Python, so if you already have Python 3.7.0+ installed in your system, you can directly run the main script.
+Otherwise you can download a binary executable (see below).

-## Run from binary
+### Run from binary
 **If you don't know what you want or you are not sure where to look, this is for you.**

 Basically, this is the easiest, smooth, and clean way to run Artemis 3.
-Python 3.7 and the libraries are not required because they are already contained into the bundle.
+A Python installation is not required.
-For more information, follow the main page of Artemis 3: https://aresvalley.com/artemis/ (detailed documentation at the end of the main page)
+For more information, follow [the main page of Artemis 3](https://aresvalley.com/artemis/) (detailed documentation at the end of the main page)

-## Run from source code (OS independent)
+### Run from source code
 Run the software from the source code with the Python interpreter is the simplest and natural way to run Artemis 3.
-The main drawback: this is not the most convenient or fast way to launch the software.
 Requirements:
-- Python 3 (>3.7.0+)
+- Python (ver.
+3.7.0+)
 - Python libraries (in `requirements/requirements.txt`)

-1. Download and install Python 3 (>3.7.0+) from the official website (https://www.python.org/downloads/).
+1. Download and install Python (ver.
+3.7.0+) from the official [website](https://www.python.org/downloads/).
 Be sure to select the flag `Add Python 3.x to PATH` during the first part of the installation.

 2. Install the necessary Python libraries with PIP.
 Open a console in Artemis/requirements folder and type: